NoctisNex/Robin-Domain/README.md

 ## 📋 Project Status

-This project is **archived** and no longer actively maintained.
-It serves as a historical record of my early web development journey and learning process.
+This project is **no longer actively maintained**.
+While I updated it with modern design improvements for aesthetic purposes, it remains essentially abandoned and serves as a historical record of my early web development journey and learning process.

 ## 📞 Contact Information